-- 17. The Scheme may write call options only under a covered call strategy for constituent stocks of NIFTY 50 and BSE SENSEX subject to the following: - i.
+- 19. The Scheme may write call options only under a covered call strategy for constituent stocks of NIFTY 50 and BSE SENSEX subject to the following: - i.
 The total notional value (taking into account strike price as well as premium value) of call options written by a scheme shall not exceed 15% of the total market value of equity shares held in that scheme. - ii.
 The total number of shares underlying the call options written shall not exceed 30% of the unencumbered shares of a particular company held in the scheme.
 The unencumbered shares in a scheme shall mean shares that are not part of Securities Lending and Borrowing Mechanism (SLBM), margin or any other kind of encumbrances. - iii.
 At all points of time the Mutual Fund scheme shall comply with the provisions at paragraph (i) and (ii) above.
 In case of any passive breach of the requirement at paragraph (i), the respective scheme shall have 7 trading days to rebalance the portfolio.
-During the rebalancing period, no additional call options can be written in the said scheme.
+During the rebalancing period, no additional call options can be written in the said scheme. - iv.

-- iv.
 In case the Scheme needs to sell securities on which a call option is written under a covered call strategy, it must ensure compliance with paragraphs (i) and (ii) above while selling the securities. - v.
 In no case, the scheme shall write a call option without holding the underlying equity shares.
 A call option can be written only on shares which are not hedged using other derivative contracts - vi.
 The premium received shall be within the requirements prescribed in terms of Para 12.25.2 of SEBI Master Circular on Mutual Funds dated June 27, 2024 i.e. the total gross exposure related to option premium paid and received must not exceed 20% of the net assets of the scheme. - vii.
-The exposure on account of the call option written under the covered call strategy shall not be considered as exposure in terms of Para 12.24.1 of SEBI Master Circular on Mutual Funds dated June 27, 2024. - 18.
-The Scheme may invest in unrated debt instruments subject to norms and guidelines specified by SEBI from time to time. - 19.
+The exposure on account of the call option written under the covered call strategy shall not be considered as exposure in terms of Para 12.24.1 of SEBI Master Circular on Mutual Funds dated June 27, 2024. - 20.
+The Scheme may invest in unrated debt instruments subject to norms and guidelines specified by SEBI from time to time. - 21.
 The scheme shall participate Repo in corporate debt securities in accordance with Para 12.18 of SEBI Master Circular on Mutual Funds dated June 27, 2024 and such other directions issued by RBI and SEBI from time to time. - i.
-The Gross exposure of the scheme to repo transactions in corporate debt securities shall not be more than 10% of the net asset of the scheme. - i.
-The cumulative gross exposure through repo transactions in corporate debt securities along with equity, debt, units issued by derivatives shall not exceed 100% of the net assets of the Scheme - 20.
-Investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by mutual fund schemes shall be subject to the following: - a.
-Investments should only be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b.
-Exposure of mutual fund schemes in such instruments, shall not exceed 5% of the net assets of the schemes. - c.
-All such investments shall be made with the prior approval of the Board of AMC and the Board of trustees. - 21.
-The investment of mutual fund schemes in the following instruments shall not exceed 10% of the debt portfolio of the schemes and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the schemes: - a.
-Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade and - b.
-Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade. - Investment limits as mentioned in paragraph above shall not be applicable on investments in securitized debt instruments, as defined in SEBI (Public Offer and Listing of Securitized Debt Instruments) Regulations 2008. - 22.
-Investment in debt instruments, having credit enhancements backed by equity shares directly or indirectly, shall have a minimum cover of 4 times considering the market value of such shares. - 23.
-The Scheme will comply with any other regulations applicable to the investments of mutual funds from time to time.
+The Gross exposure of the scheme to repo transactions in corporate debt securities shall not be more than 10% of the net asset of the scheme. - ii.
+The cumulative gross exposure to equity, equity related instruments including ETFs, debt, money market instruments, credit default swaps in corporate debt securities and such other securities/assets as may be permitted by the Board from time to time subject to regulatory approvals, if any should not exceed 100% of the net assets of the scheme - 22.
+The mutual fund under all its schemes shall not own more than 10% of units issued by a single issuer of REIT and InvIT.